-Secured Loans and unsecured loans are two kinds of loans that I thought I knew what they were but my knowledge was incorrect or the advise given to me by the loan lenders were misleading.
+Secured Loans and unsecured loans are two kinds of loans that I thought I knew what they were but my knowledge was incorrect and the advice given to me by the loan lenders were misleading.

 Here's the difference between Secured loan and Unsecured loan: